-After advancing a number of yards, taking shelter under the balconies and other ledges of the facades, he saw his father in the distance.
+After advancing several yards, taking shelter under the balconies and other ledges of the facades, he saw his father in the distance.
 He was wearing a dark raincoat, a top hat and carrying the closed black umbrella in his right hand.

 As he walked up to him, Antonio noticed his eyes were glassy and red, which together with the serious, almost shaken, expression on his face was evidence that he had not had a good morning.
 He reeked of gin and, out of the blue, grabbed his son by the front of his shirt and slapped him repeatedly while saying:

 -You despicable boy, because of you, I had to leave the casino early, and I didn't win big on a bet.
 All you bring me are problems and bad luck.